 Who can I talk to about my children and their safety?

-You may want to talk to a battered women's program for referrals and guidance.
+You may want to talk to a domestic violence program for referrals and guidance.
 Jane Doe has a map of Domestic Violence Programs in Massachusetts on their website.
 You can find some of these in the first few pages of your local telephone book in the self help section.
 You can also call Safelink, a statewide hotline that can tell you where to find help near you.

 What can I do if I think my child is being abused?